ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 <summary>What is TOR?</summary>
 <br>

-You should by now be a bit familiar atleast with Tor[^17] and aware of it's capabilities and limitations.
-Tor(The Onion Router) is free and open-source designed for enabling anonymous communications.
+You should by now be a bit familiar at least with Tor[^17] and aware of its capabilities and limitations.
+Tor(The Onion Router) is free and open-source and designed for enabling anonymous communications.
 Here you can find a little bit about [perfect anonymity](https://support.torproject.org/faq/#faq_staying-anonymous), in short, it's generally impossible.

-Tor network consists of thousands of relays worldwide concealing user's location and usage.
-Tor attempts to protect the privacy of it's users and enable the ability to communicate freely and confidentially.
+Tor network consists of thousands of relays worldwide concealing users' location and usage.
+Tor attempts to protect the privacy of its users and enable the ability to communicate freely and confidentially.

-For more and precise information on how Tor networks and browsers operate, refer their own [site](https://www.torproject.org/), their documentation is vast and of high quality
+For more precise information on how Tor networks and browsers operate, refer into their own [site](https://www.torproject.org/), their documentation is vast and of high quality

 </details>